Part of Faith like a River

 - "The Seven Tribes," a traditional story of the Khasi people as relayed by Darihun Khriam, the first woman minister in the Khasi Hills.

-- "Under Our Charge — the Utes and the Unitarians" based on research by historian Ted Vetter and written for this program.
+- "The Ute and the Unitarians" a story based on research by historian Ted Fetter and written for this program.